micmelesse/Primus-Turbo/docs/examples.md

 ## 4. DeepEP

-The normal kernels can be used in model training or the inference prefilling phase (without the backward part) as the below example code shows.
+We added some new params for DeepEP buffer and dispatch.
+The normal kernels can be used in model training as the below example code shows:

 ```python
 import torch
 import torch.distributed as dist